 And you’re sure to have some leftover craft supplies for next time so store them in any extra Ziploc baggies you have!
 I hope you loved this and have so much fun creating and experimenting.
 For a few more super frugal amazingly fun DIY activities check out 5 ways to make bath paints as well as 3 great ways to play with spaghetti!
 Which activity was your favorite?
 Did you guys like the dollar store craft roundup idea?
 Because I’m thinking about making a few more posts like this with different items and crafts if you do.
 Please let me know in the comments!

-Don’t hesitate to pin this for me!
-And you’ll love reading 101 Creative, Free, Fun Things To Do With Your Kids for some awesome inspiration for those long summer days.
+I know you’ll love reading 101 Creative, Free, Fun Things To Do With Your Kids for some awesome inspiration for those long summer days.